positronic57/MQTT_examples_with_libmosquito/README.md

-## MQTT subscriber and publisher examples in C/C++ with libmosquitto
+## Libmosquitto examples with Raspberry Pi

-This project demonstrates the use of [MQTT](http://mqtt.org) protocol for collecting environment data (pressure, temperature and humidity) with MQTT clients distributed on multiple locations, running on Raspberry Pi with Pi Sense HAT attached. [libmosquitto](https://mosquitto.org/) is selected for impleneting MQTT subsriber and publisher code in C/C++, while  [Mosquitto](https://mosquitto.org/) is MQTT broker of choise for testing the implementation.
+This project demonstrates the use of [MQTT](http://mqtt.org) protocol for collecting environment data (pressure, temperature and humidity) with MQTT clients distributed on multiple locations, running on Raspberry Pi with Pi Sense HAT attached. [libmosquitto](https://mosquitto.org/)  is selected for implementing the MQTT publishers and subscribers in C/C++, while  [Eclipse Mosquitto](https://mosquitto.org/) is MQTT broker of choice for testing the code.
+In one of the examples, Home Assistant is the MQTT subscriber on a topic published by MQTT client written with libmosquitto.

 ### Project components

-Three MQTT clients are included in the project:
+Four MQTT clients are included in the project:

-- **mqtt\_sub**: a suibscriber to ambient data topic;
+- **mqtt\_sub**: a subscriber to ambient data topic;
 - **mqtt\_pub**: a publisher of dummy/test ambient data (used for testing the MQTT setup);
-- **mqtt\_pub\_sense\_hat**: same as mqtt_pub, but it uses the sensors on **Raspberry Pi Sense HAT** for providing actual ambient data.
+- **mqtt\_pub\_sense\_hat**: same as mqtt_pub, but it uses the sensors on **Raspberry Pi Sense HAT** for providing actual ambient data;
+- **mqtt_pub_ha_sub**: the readings from Raspberry Pi Sense HAT are published in JSON format via Eclipse Mosquitto Broker.
+Home Assistant plays the role of the subscriber.
+A detailed description of this use case is presented [here](doc/README_HA.md).

 ### How it works

 - Client **mqtt\_sub**.
 It subscribes to every topic on the broker that starts with *home* and ends with *ambient\_data* (*"home/+/ambient_data"*).
-The loop for recieving MQTT messages runns in a separate thread.
+The loop for receiving MQTT messages runs in a separate thread.
 The received payload will end up in a FIFO queue.
 Additional worker thread will process every payload entry from the queue by calling the process_message() function.
 In this example, the function only prints the payload on a standard console.

 - The publisher **mqtt\_pub** writes on the topic either dummy or real environment data it collects for its location.
 The client publishes the MQTT message in a loop.